Prague is a pearl

 Want to see the best of Prague?
 See the city with a local?
 Discover the hidden gems and hotspots?
-Experience the city by bike?
+Experience the city by bike or foot?
 Do a ‘biergarten’ or Czech wine tour?
 With a guide that speaks your language fluently?
 For a reasonable price?
 My Prague Tours offers all of it, and more!

 Mijn Praag Tours is the best tour company in town!
 Years of experience, offering exclusive private tours with lots of humor, by bike or by foot.
 There are lots of possibilities, tours can be customized according to your wishes, and can be given in languages such as English, Dutch or German.

 I usually like getting around by foot, but sometimes you might want to take a taxi, tram or metro.
 For all options I suggest to make sure you have cash (Czech Koruna, CZK), although there are many taxis now with the possibility to pay by credit card.
-For more information on metro lines (or trains to other Czech cities) check out this website or here for national bus info.
+For more information on metro lines and trains to other Czech cities check out this website or here for national bus info.

 Show me the money!